Ollama Review: Run Any Model Locally

 Model Library

-Ollama hosts a large catalogue of models, well over 100, each installable with a single command.
+Ollama hosts a large catalogue of models (opens in a new tab), well over 100, each installable with a single command.
 A few worth knowing about:

 | Model | Size | Hardware Required | Performance |